2021 National Women's League (Nepal)

-The 2021 National Women's League, also known as Deputy Mayor National Women's League was the 2021 edition of the first-tier women's club football competition in Nepal organized by the All Nepal Football Association.
+The 2021 National Women's League, also known as Deputy Mayor National Women's League, was the 2021 edition of the first-tier women's club football competition in Nepal organized by the All Nepal Football Association.
 The season started on 21 January.
 It was the first season since 2017/18, as the 2020 season was cancelled due to the COVID-19 pandemic in Nepal.
 APF FC was crowned champions on 17 February 2021.

 Qualification

-The season was made up of the teams that qualified for the2019–20 season, which was cancelled due to the COVID-19 pandemic in Nepal; the three departmental teams as well as four regionally qualified teams.
+The season was made up of the teams that qualified for the 2019–20 season, which was cancelled due to the COVID-19 pandemic in Nepal; the three departmental teams as well as four regionally qualified teams.
 For the 2019–20 National Women's League season, the three departmental sports teams APF FC, Nepal Army FC, and Nepal Police FC were qualified and were joined by four local teams determined by all four semi-finalists of the Chandrapur Upa Mayor National Women's League Qualification Tournament played between Waling Municipality, Bangsgadhi Municipality, Biratnagar Metropolitan City, Birendranagar Municipality, Barhabise Municipality, Chaudandigadhi Municipality, Bidur Municipality, and Chandrapur Municipality in Chandrapur, Rautahat in February 2020.